Caspar0-0/NonparametricHeartStudy/README.md

-# Nonparametric methods on Framingham Heart Study
+# Nonparametric Methods on Framingham Heart Study
 *** Written in R

 Our analysis of Framingham Heart Study is based on a subset of data that includes 17 variables when participants first participated the study back in 1948.